kshashank231/exploding-cat-game/readme.md

+This Game is developed using React Js with Redux as front end and Nodejs for backend

 1. open front-end folder and run npm i and then nodemon in that folder
 2. open back-end folder and run npm i and then npm start in that folder (both 1 and 2 should run)